turingschool-examples/webpack-starter-kit/README.md

 This might sound weird, but you need to `import` your CSS files in the JavaScript entry file (`index.js`) for the styles to be applied to your HTML.
 The example `base.css` file has already been imported in the JavaScript entry file.

+### Images

+Add your image files in the `src/images` directory.
+Similar to CSS files, you need to `import` your image files in the JavaScript entry file (`index.js`).
+Then go into the HTML and add an `img` element with the `src` attribute pointing to the `images` directory.
+There is an example in the `index.html` file for you to see.

 ## How to View Your Code in Action

 In the terminal, run: